Catalina Lauf takes aim at AOC with 'Latina by heart, American first' congressional run

 "He's not a racist," Lauf told "Fox & Friends" this weekend, referring to Trump.
 "People like my mom and my grandmother and many other Hispanic-Americans who have come here legally feel so insulted by that, because they did it the right way.
 And there's a process for it.
 And you should be a law-abiding citizen.
 President Trump is doing his best to protect this country, and we should be enforcing immigration laws."

-Meanwhile, Democratic incumbent Lauren Underwood, who defeated incumbent Republican Rep. Randy Hultgren by five percentage points in 2018 to represent the state's 14th Congressional District, has fiercely criticized the Trump administration's migrant detention centers.
+Meanwhile, Democratic incumbent Lauren Underwood, who defeated incumbent Republican Rep. Randy Hultgren by 5 percentage points in 2018, has fiercely criticized the Trump administration's migrant detention centers.
 Hultgren had represented the district from 2011 to 2019, and his loss to Underwood was called a "stunning upset" by the Chicago Tribune.

 Underwood ran primarily on health care issues.
 According to the Tribune, she raised more than $4 million in contributions mostly from individuals outside of Illinois.